alexandrglm/kobo-clara-colour-mods-telnet-ssh-debian-chroot/00-03-Getting-SSH/README.md

 # Install SSH Server (Dropbear)

-This guide explains how to compile a modern **Dropbear SSH server** for the Kobo and integrate it with the existing `inetd` setup from the previous step.
+This guide explains how to compile a modern **Dropbear SSH server** for the Kobo and integrate it with the existing `inetd` setup from the [previous step](https://github.com/alexandrglm/kobo-clara-colour-mods-telnet-ssh-debian-chroot/tree/main/00-02-Getting-TELNET/Step-4_OPT_partition_FW_edition) (remember that Telnet is needed to perform the final dropbear touchs for the first time)

+- Dropbear is chosen over OpenSSH because it is significantly **simpler to compile**  due to minimal dependencies, and does not require external libraries like OpenSSL or zlib.
+- Two toolchain options are provided: a generic ARM toolchain and the exact Kobo Clara Colour toolchain.
+- SCP is supported but requires the `-O` flag to force legacy SCP mode.
+- For SFTP support, OpenSSH would need to be compiled separately.

 > [!WARNING]
 > ## ⚠️ SSH on Modern Kobo Firmware
 >